rajeshrinet/pyross/docs/sphinx/inference.rst

 ================================ ===========================================================
 Methods for partial data
 ================================ ===========================================================
-latent_infer_parameters          Infers parameters and initial conditions. latent_infer_control             Infers control parameters. minus_logp_red                   Computes -log(p) of a partially observed trajectory. compute_hessian_latent           Computes the Hessian of -log(p). nested_sampling_latent_inference Compute the log-evidence and weighted samples.
+latent_infer                     Infers epidemiological and control parameters and initial conditions. minus_logp_red                   Computes -log(p) of a partially observed trajectory. compute_hessian_latent           Computes the Hessian of -log(p). nested_sampling_latent_inference Compute the log-evidence and weighted samples.